VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering

 \subsection{Instantiation}

-We instantiate our framework on scientific figures from peer-reviewed papers in arXiv, leveraging existing datasets and language models to realize each stage.
+We instantiate our framework using scientific figures from peer-reviewed papers in arXiv, leveraging existing datasets and language models to implement each stage.

 \textbf{Data Sources.} We combine two complementary data sources: ArXivCap~\citep{li2024multimodal}, which provides high-quality figure–caption pairs from peer-reviewed papers with heuristic filtering; and RedPajama-ArXiv-Refined~\citep{datajuicer2023redpajama_arxiv_refined}, which supplies cleaned LaTeX source for extracting figure-associated context.
-Intersecting these datasets by arXiv ID\footnote{The identifier assigned to each arXiv paper (e.g., 2301.12345).} yields 572K overlapping papers.
+Intersecting these datasets by arXiv ID\footnote{The identifier assigned to each arXiv paper (e.g., 2301.12345).} yields 572K papers.
 We randomly shuffle this pool to avoid temporal or domain-based ordering bias, then process papers in batches until reaching our target dataset size, ultimately processing 44{,}345 papers.

 \textbf{Context Extraction.} For each figure-caption pair \((F_i, C_i)\), we extract its associated context \(\mathcal{P}_i\) by identifying paragraphs that cite \(F_i\) via LaTeX reference commands (e.g., \verb|\ref|, \verb|\cref|, or \verb|\autoref|).
-Details are provided in Appendix~\ref*{app:data-prep}.
+Details are provided in Appendix~\ref{app:data-prep}.

-\textbf{Model Selection.} We use \texttt{DeepSeek-v3}~\citep{liu2024deepseek} for \(M_{\text{text}}\) due to its strong instruction-following capability and wide adoption, and \texttt{o4-mini}~\citep{openai_o4_mini_2025} for \(M_{\text{vision}}\), which achieves strong performance on scientific figure understanding~\citep{wang2024charxiv}.
-For the visual-dependence check, to save cost, QA pairs are first filtered by \texttt{DeepSeek-v3}, and only those that pass are further validated by \texttt{o4-mini} (\(M_{\text{vision}}\)).
-For vision-based filtering, we prompt \(M_{\text{vision}}\) to answer the question with reasoning, querying it three times with stochastic decoding (temperature=1.0) and applying 2-of-3 majority voting to retain only QA pairs where the model consistently selects \(A^*\).
-For each retained QA pair, we store the reasoning from the first run that agrees with the majority answer; this reasoning is included in the released dataset to enable future applications such as fine-tuning.
-Prompt templates for all stages are provided in Appendix~\ref*{app:prompts}.
+\textbf{Model Selection.} We use \texttt{DeepSeek-v3}~\citep{liu2024deepseek} for \(M_{\text{text}}\) due to its strong instruction-following capability and wide adoption.
+For distractor generation, we use \texttt{GPT-4o}~\citep{openai2024gpt4} as \(M_{\text{vision}}^{\text{gen}}\) for its balanced cost and overall capability.
+For verification, we use \texttt{o4-mini}~\citep{openai_o4_mini_2025} as \(M_{\text{vision}}^{\text{verify}}\), which demonstrates strong scientific figure understanding on the CharXiv benchmark~\citep{wang2024charxiv}.
+For the visual-dependence check, to save cost, QA pairs are first filtered by \texttt{DeepSeek-v3}, and only those that pass are further verified by \(M_{\text{vision}}^{\text{verify}}\).
+For vision-based filtering, we prompt \(M_{\text{vision}}^{\text{verify}}\) to answer the question, querying it three times with stochastic decoding (temperature=1.0) and applying 2-of-3 majority voting to retain only QA pairs where the model reliably selects \(A^*\).
+Prompt templates for all stages are provided in Appendix~\ref{app:code-release}.